-- Mar 31, 2016- Governor Cuomo and legislative leaders reach budget agreement that includes minimum wage hike in New York City to $15 by end of 2018 for fast food industry and larger employers.
+- Mar 31, 2016- Governor Cuomo and legislative leaders reach a budget agreement that includes a minimum wage hike in New York City to $15 by end of 2018 for the fast-food industry and larger employers.
 Small employers (fewer than 10 employees) will rise to $13.50 minimum in that period.
-New York’s action comes hard on the heels of California’s adoption of $15 statewide minimum wage by 2022.
+New York’s action comes hard on the heels of California’s adoption of a $15 statewide minimum wage by 2022.
 Not only New York City but Long Island and Westchester County suburbs will hit the $15 target by Dec.
 31, 2021, ahead of California.
 Elsewhere a hodgepodge of minimum wages will gradually take effect.
-Upstate, the minimum wage for fast food workers will rise to $15 an hour by the end of 2021, but in other jobs the upstate minimum will be $12.50 by Dec.
+Upstate, the minimum wage for fast-food workers will rise to $15 an hour by the end of 2021, but in other jobs, the upstate minimum will be $12.50 by Dec.
 31, 2021.

 - State minimum wage matches federal minimum.

 - Sept.
-4, 2012 – Buncombe County Commission passes a resolution to give full and part time county employees a living wage of $11.85 an hour, or, if employee gets health insurance, $10.35 an hour.
-Cities of Asheville and Durham and Durham County have also adopted living wage policy for public sector employees.
-State law bars local jurisdictions from setting local minimums for private sector, but lets local governments set minimums for their employees and contractors.
+4, 2012 – Buncombe County Commission passes a resolution to give full and part-time county employees a living wage of $11.85 an hour, or if an employee gets health insurance, $10.35 an hour.
+The cities of Asheville and Durham and Durham County have also adopted a living wage policy for public sector employees.
+State law bars local jurisdictions from setting local minimums for the private sector but lets local governments set minimums for their employees and contractors.

 - State minimum wage matches federal minimum.